Dyslexify: A Mechanistic Defense Against Typographic Attacks in CLIP: Introduction

 CLIP models are increasingly adopted as general-purpose vision–language representations, enabling applications in zero-shot classification, retrieval, diffusion-based generative models, and large-scale vision–language models (VLMs).
-Their versatility has further driven adoption in safety-relevant domains such as healthcare \cite{yang2024textbook,wang2022medclip,eslami2023pubmedclip}, remote sensing \cite{liu2024remoteclip,geoclip,li2023rs}, and content moderation \cite{schuhmann2022laion,liu2025wukong,reyes2025towards}.
-However, despite their widespread use, CLIP models remain vulnerable to typographic attacks: inserting text into an image can mislead classification, trigger malicious generations, or even jailbreak multi-modal systems (see Fig.~\ref{fig:introduction}).
+Their versatility has further driven adoption in safety-relevant domains such as healthcare \citep{yang2024textbook,wang2022medclip,eslami2023pubmedclip}, remote sensing \citep{liu2024remoteclip,geoclip,li2023rs}, and content moderation \citep{schuhmann2022laion,liu2025wukong,reyes2025towards}.
+However, despite their widespread use, CLIP models remain vulnerable to typographic attacks: inserting text into an image can mislead classification, trigger malicious generations, or even jailbreak multi-modal systems (see \cref{fig:introduction}).

-Existing defenses against typographic attack require gradient-based optimization.
-While effective to some extent, these methods require substantial computational resources and lack interpretability into the mechanisms underlying CLIP's behaivor.
+Existing defenses against typographic attacks require gradient-based optimization.
+While effective to some extent, these methods require substantial computational resources and lack interpretability into the mechanisms underlying CLIP's behavior.

-In this work, we propose a training-free defense that directly targets the circuits responsible for typographic vulnerability.
-By identifying and ablating a set of causal attention heads, we construct \textit{dyslexic} CLIP models that are substantially more robust to typographic attacks.
+In this work, we introduce Dyslexify a gradient-free defense that directly targets model circuits responsible for the vulnerability to typographic attacks.
+By identifying and ablating a set of attention heads with demonstrable causal effects, we construct dyslexic CLIP models that are substantially more robust to typographic attacks.
 Our method scales seamlessly to billion-parameter models, making it applicable to state-of-the-art multi-modal systems.
-Beyond improving robustness this approach also enhances interpretability of CLIP models, enabling targeted intervention that are computationally efficient and easily integrated into existing pipelines without additional training overhead.
+Beyond improving robustness, our approach also enhances interpretability of CLIP models, enabling targeted intervention that are computationally efficient and easily integrated into existing pipelines without additional overhead.